How do dental services change as I get older?

 While a number of dental services remain important at every stage of oral development, as we move through childhood, young adulthood, then into our adult and senior years, the services our smiles rely on to stay healthy and bright begin to change somewhat.
 Below we look at how various dental services can help family members of every age achieve a healthy smile.

 Regular dental care is essential for children, to help them set a solid foundation for lifelong oral health.
-At Tower Smiles Dental our dental team provides a wide range of dental services designed to keep young smiles healthy.
+At Tower Smiles Dental our team provides a wide range of services designed to keep young smiles healthy.

 For children at a higher risk than average of tooth decay, or for those that have special circumstances or needs, restorative dental services or customized treatment plans may be recommended.